Questions? Give Us A Call.

 My first choice is LED lighting, but make sure you get a high-quality American made fixture.
 Some of the Chinese branded lights work just fine, but the quality control is poor and customer service even poorer.
 You always take a big risk with those lights.

 You also want to make sure LED fixtures give you a full-spectrum light.
 Do not get a fixture with only red and blue diodes.
-Those will not give you great result.
+Those will not give you great results and will cost a lot more to run.

 I will not go into the actual lights to get here.
 I have covered that extensively in my buying guide, so check that out for help in choosing lights for your grow.